15 Do’s and Don’ts for tourists in Iran

 – Alcoholic Drinks, Weapons, and drugs are illegal to both import and export

-– there are no limits for entering currency to the country, up to 10000 dollars.
+– there are no limits for entering currency into the country, up to 10000 dollars.

 – Animals and pets are isolated on arrival.